mudita/MuditaOS/doc/quickstart.md

 By default commit hook only checks if your changes have the appropriate style, if you would like to fix the style automatically during `git commit` you have to configure your git, by adding new variable `user.fixinstage` and setting it to `true` by running
 `git config user.fixinstage true`

-If you prefer "notification than fix" workflow (so you can examine the changes), use the default hook behaviour (for notifications) and then call `./config/pre-commit.hook --fix`, this checks and fixes files in "stage", files that have status "changed" are not tested.
+If you prefer "notification, then fix" workflow (so you can examine the changes), use the default hook behaviour (for notifications) and then call `./config/pre-commit.hook --fix`, this checks and fixes files in "stage", files that have status "changed" are not tested.

 ```bash
 git commit